JohnEricson/dotfiles/README.md

 # John's dotfiles

-Personal config files for Bash, Vim, Windows PowerShell and PowerShell Core.
+Personal config files for Bash, Windows PowerShell, PowerShell Core and Vim/Neovim.
 Works on Linux/Cygwin/WSL/Windows.
+Good cross platform configuration that works similar on different operatingsystems.

 ## Install
 To install these dotfiles and [chezmoi](https://www.chezmoi.io) which is the software used to easily manage them, just run these commands on a new machine: